oPauloChaves/opaulochaves.github.io/README.md

 - This website is based on [gatsby-starter-bootstrap](https://github.com/jaxx2104/gatsby-starter-bootstrap) and [gatsby-contentful-starter](https://github.com/contentful-userland/gatsby-contentful-starter)
 - Tutorial video series ["Building a blazing fast website with GatsbyJS and Contentful"](https://www.youtube.com/watch?v=Ek4o40w1tH4&list=PL8KiuH6vpACV-F7jXribe4YveGBhBeG9A) by @Khaledgarbaya

+### TODO

+- Refactor website based on this starter [gatsby-datocms-starter](https://github.com/oPauloChaves/gatsby-datocms-starter) and [chaseohlson's website](https://github.com/brohlson/chaseohlson)
+  - drop bootstrap in favor of styled-components
+  - use DatoCMS or Contentful or NetlifyCMS or .md files with gatsby-source-file plugin
+    - using files would require me to change code when editing a blog post :(
+    - using a CMS would need to touch code to enter content
+  - Deploy to Netlify or **Zeit**
+    - would allow me to have functions to enable contact page with Mailgun as the starter has setup
+    - continues deployment triggered by a hook from CMS
+    - Moving to Netlify I would put code on branch master and ditch github pages